mrmaxguns/old-site/index.md

 - [GitHub](https://github.com/mrmaxguns): I use this site primarily for code hosting.
-- [Email](mailto:mrmaxguns@gmail.com): Spam will be blocked and reported;
-  I am not interested in job offers at this time.
+- [Email](mailto:mrmaxguns@gmail.com): Feel free to email me for questions, comments, and concernts.
+Spam will be blocked and reported; I am not interested in job offers at this time.